 Lunar New Year is one of the most important holidays to Asians everywhere.
-In New York City where one in eight people are Asian, public schools will, for the first time, be closed for the Lunar New Year on February 8th, 2016.
+In New York City where one in eight people are Asian, public schools were, for the first time, closed for the Lunar New Year on February 8th, 2016.
 The first day of the New Year is most important, but celebrations continue for two weeks.

 Thanks to the following websites for this information